How Alcohol Abuse Hurts People Around Us

 How Alcohol Addiction Hurts Our Families

-Alcohol addiction often has more serious consequences for family members than it does for those doing the drinking.
+Alcohol addiction often has as serious consequences for family members as it does for those doing the drinking.
 That’s because, while in the worst moments of addiction there is an unconsciousness as to the full extent of what is happening.
 While families are sober, they are experiencing actions in full.
 Watching your child, sibling or parent turn into someone you don’t recognize – or even someone whose behavior you fear – can be anxiety-producing to say the least.
 If they’re concerned about high-risk behavior, your family members may harbor feelings of stress and depression every day, and may eventually develop their own mental health issues as a result.

 Alcohol abuse can affect your family in a number of ways – from seemingly minor issues like embarrassing others at a family get-together, to serious concerns like forgetting to pick a child up from school.
 Grandparents who struggle with alcohol misuse may find themselves being denied access to seeing their grandchildren.
 This can be the final straw to compel many older people to finally seek treatment.